+Credits: 0

+BI OL3541

 PLANT ECOLOGY

+Credits: 3

+Prerequisite:

+BIOL2503

+Exclusions:

 Unavailable to students with credit for BIOL351 or MSIT351.

+Note:

+Normally offered every other year.

-Cross-listed with MSIT3105 The study of Acadian forest systems will continue with an in-depth view of plant assemblages and the relationship to habitat, process, structure and function.
+Cross-listed with MSIT3105 The study of Acadian forest systems will continue with an indepth view of plant assemblages and the relationship to habitat, process, structure and function.
 Studies will be extended to the non-vascular plants.
 Relationships and differences between major plant divisions and plant-animal interactions will be considered.
 Emphasis will be placed on acquiring this knowledge in the field.
 Course includes lab component.

+BIOL3541L

 PLANT ECOLOGY LAB

+Credits: 0

+BI OL3601

+EVOLUTION

+Credits: 3

+Prerequisite:

+BIOL2211 and BIOL2503

+Exclusions:

+Unavailable to students with credit for BIOL367.

+Evolution by natural selection is one of the important ideas in Western science and the central concept in modern biology.
+The focus is on evolution as fact, as theory, natural selection as the major mechanism, and its genetic basis.